galenddavis/High-Altitude-Agriculture/README.md

 ### Day 2

-* Figure out movement and user input for
+* Figure out movement and user input for the player character.
+* Begin to implement planting mechanic.

+### Day 3

+* Finish the planting mechanic.
+* Figure out how to implement oxygen levels that rise and fall.
+* Begin to brainstorm sprites/visuals for the game.

+### Day 4

+* Continue to wrap up any leftover functionality.
+* Add my personal links and style them.